 Florean Fortescue’s Ice Cream Parlour.

 “Could we get some ice cream?”
 Anaxandra asked Draco, her eyes silently pleading to his.

 Draco, wondering why anyone would want ice cream on a cold day like this, didn’t have enough time to even respond, because Anaxandra had already walked past him towards the shop on the other side of the street.
 Determination fueled her strides and aided her in effortlessly weaving through the large crowds of people.
-She was so bent on getting across that street that she accidentally walked in front of a man.
-The man stumbled some, but Anaxandra was knocked to the ground.
+She was so bent on getting across that street that she accidentally walked in front of a man causing him to stumble and knocking her to the ground.

 “I’m so sorry!” she exclaimed, incredibly embarrassed.
-By the time she scrambled to her feet and looked up, she saw that the man was not going to accept her apology in the least.
+By the time she scrambled to her feet and looked up, she saw that the man was not going to accept her apology.

-He had his wand drawn, his dark eyes narrowed in anger.
+His wand was drawn, his dark eyes narrowed in anger.
 “Watch where you’re going, bitch.”

 “That isn’t any way to talk to a lady.”
 Draco casually walked up to the man, practically towering over him.
 The man sneered and put his wand away, fixing his robes.

 “Do us all a favor and put her on a damn leash next time,” he snarled before sulking away.